alex-ro/RepData_PeerAssessment1/PA1_template.md

 - median toatal number of steps is 10765

 ### What is the average daily activity pattern?
-Time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)
+Time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis):

 ```r